Irena Lichnerowicz

-Irena Maria Lichnerowicz-Augustyn (born 16 May 1974, Brodnica) is a Polish diplomat who serves an ambassador of Poland to Cyprus since 5 September 2018.
+Irena Maria Lichnerowicz (born 16 May 1974, Brodnica) is a Polish diplomat who served as an ambassador of Poland to Cyprus between 5 September 2018 and 18 August 2023.

 Life

-Irena Lichnerowicz-Augustyn has graduated from the English studies at the Nicolaus Copernicus University in Toruń.
+Irena Lichnerowicz has graduated from the English studies at the Nicolaus Copernicus University in Toruń.
 She also studied at the Université d’Angers (Lettres et Sciences Humaines) and did her MA at University of Bath from European Studies-Euromasters programme.

 In 1999 she started her career at the Chancellery of the President of the Republic of Poland, initially as an expert in the Foreign Affairs Office and then senior expert in the Presidential Protocol Division.
 In 2005 she began her diplomatic career at the Ministry of Foreign Affairs.
-Since December 2014 until 2018 she was the director of Protocol Division.
+Since December 2014 until 2018 she was the director of the Diplomatic Protocol.
 She was responsible for organizing and coordinating such events as NATO Summit in Warsaw in 2016 and World Youth Days in 2016.
 On 5 September she became ambassador to Cyprus.
 She presented her credentials on 14 November 2018.
+She ended her term on 18 August 2023, and returned to the position of the director of the Diplomatic Protocol.

-Beside Polish, she can speak English, French, Italian, and to some extent, German and Russian languages.
+Besides Polish, she can speak English, French, Italian, and to some extent, German and Russian languages.
 She is married, with one daughter.